InsanityRadio/Player-Mobile/README.md

 First, build the JavaScript bundle

-`npx react-native bundle --platform ios --dev false --bundle-output ios/com.insanityradio.player_v2/main.jsbundle`
+`npx react-native bundle --platform ios --dev false --bundle-output ios/com.insanityradio.player_v2/main.jsbundle --entry-file index.js`

 Next, edit `AppDelegate.m`.
 You must swap over comments on the lines starting `jsCodeLocation = `, such that the bottom one is uncommented.